One God, Two Worlds

-In Psalm 123, the psalmist wrote: “As the eyes of slaves look to the hand of their master, as the eyes of a female slave look to the hand of her mistress, so our eyes look to the LORD our God…” With these words, the psalmist expressed his complete dependence on God – and only God.
+In Psalms 122, the psalmist writes: “As the eyes of slaves look to the hand of their master, as the eyes of a female slave look to the hand of her mistress, so our eyes look to the LORD our God . . .”
+With these words, the psalmist expresses his complete dependence on God – and only God.
 Like a slave looks to his master as the only person in the world who can provide for him, protect him, and determine his fate, so too, do we look upon God.
 Only God can help us, only He can save us, and our destiny – both in this world and in the next – lies in His hands.

-Say these verses and feel strengthened and empowered.
-With God’s help, we can stand up to the greatest of bullies and rest with the peace of mind that comes from knowing that our only Master is God.
-It is He alone who we serve — and He alone who determines our destiny.
+Say these verses, and feel strengthened and empowered.
+With God’s help, you can stand up to the greatest of bullies and rest with the peace of mind that comes from knowing that our only Master is God.
+It is He alone who we serve and He alone who determines our destiny.